All features

 SOS & Emergency Tools

-SOS flashlight patterns, speaker whistle tone, quick-dial saved contacts, and GPS location sharing via SMS when cellular texting works.
+SOS flashlight patterns, speaker whistle tone, quick-dial saved contacts, and GPS location sharing via SMS — with an offline outbox that holds undeliverable texts until signal returns.

 Use case: Lost in fog near Machhapuchhre Base Camp — activate SOS flashlight signals while sharing your GPS coordinates via SMS to your emergency contact.